Kadisatou/Similar-States-Option-Pricing/3_Model/correction_factor.md

 # The Correction Factor \(O\)

-\(O\) is best understood as a residual correction term that adjusts the historical analogue option price to fit current market conditions and regime dynamics.
+$O$ is best understood as a residual correction term that adjusts the historical analogue option price to fit current market conditions and regime dynamics.

 We define: